drand/drand-tools/cmd/db-migration/README.md

 This will:
 - Use the `source` file as an input to migrate from that database format.
 - Swap the newly created file with the `source` file.
 - Produce an in-place backup of the existing `drand.db` file.
-The backup file will be `$TMP/d1/multibeacon/default/db/drand.db.old`.

 The backup is produced only when migrating from BoltDB to BoltDB.
+In the above example, the backup file will be under `$TMP/d1/multibeacon/default/db/drand.db.old`.
 A backup will not be produced for a migration from BoltDB to PostgreSQL.

 ### BoltDB to PostgreSQL